 How DTS synchronizes data from a Codis cluster

 A Codis cluster consists of multiple Codis-Groups.
 You must create a data synchronization task for each Codis-Group.
-DTS synchronizes each Codis-Group in a data synchronization task till the whole cluster is synchronized.
+DTS synchronizes each Codis-Group in a data synchronization task until the whole cluster is synchronized.

 Architecture of the Codis cluster